aleshaleksey/fansys23/08-spell-list.md

 3. Create a physical law binding one or more participants.
 However, if the law gives some kind of benefit, it must give an equal drawback, as determined by the DM.
 Likewise, if some kind of condition is involved, the fulfilment of this condition must be at least somewhat plausible.
   - For example, the oath may be "I will fear nothing while I'm with you", granting immunity to "frightened" in the presence of another participant.
 This would also imply that the one making the oath would *always* be "frightened" in their absence.
   - "I will not die until I have seen the sunset", may make one immortal, but it will guarantee death once the sunset is seen.
 Likewise if such an oath is made when seeing the sunset is literally impossible, the universe (read: the DM) MUST contrive an event that makes it instead inevitable, literally or figuratively.
 In this case, a blind paladin who swears such an oath may miraculously regain her sight in time to see the sunset, or see it in her dreams.
+  - This use of the spell is incapable of changing the nature of the world, but is capable of changing the path its targets walk to their destiny, thus oaths such as "I will never be defeated till the world ends", would not affect when the world ends, but can perhaps carry the one making it to the moment the world ends, or [seal them](#slumber) in such a way that they are incapable of being defeated or attaining victories.

 **Special**:
 - All targets of the spell innately know that they are making a mage's oath when the spell is cast, and have the power to refuse to participate if they are willing.